Realme X2 Pro: Reception

 The phone received mostly positive reviews from critics.
 TechRadar gave it a score of 4.5/5, praising the phone's battery, speakers, and display with a 90 Hz refresh rate, while criticizing the software, image quality, and in-built gestures.
 The Verge described the phone as Realme's first phone with high-end specs.
 Android Authority gave it a review of 9.3/10, praising its display, internals, charging-speed, and camera setup, while criticizing the color OS and low-light camera performance.
 It also described the X2 Pro as having flagship specs.

 Controversy

-The phone's original operating system (ColorOS 6.1) allowed the unlocking of the phone's bootloader, allowing support for custom Android ROMs such as Lineage OS.
+The smartphone's original operating system, ColorOS 6.1, allowed the unlocking of the phone's bootloader, allowing support for custom Android ROMs such as Lineage OS.
 When the phone upgraded to realme UI 1.0, in the first weeks any users with locked bootloader could no longer unlock, but soon Realme released an official method to unlock the bootloader.